Venky044/Data_Analyst_Portfolio/README.md

 Welcome to my Data Analyst portfolio!
 This repository showcases my skills through a variety of projects:

 1. **Project 1: Data Cleaning & Transformation (P_1)**
    Dive into a comprehensive data cleaning and transformation project that takes a messy FIFA 21 dataset and turns it into a structured, insightful resource.
+   FIFA 21 is a popular video game that simulates soccer matches.
+Often, data collected from this game might be messy, containing inconsistencies, missing values, and various formatting issues.
+   - Highlights:
+   - In this project, I focused on cleaning and preparing messi FIFA 21 data for analysis using Python and Pandas.
-   - Highlights: Cleaned and standardized player data, discovered performance trends, and created visualizations.
+   - Cleaned and standardized player data, discovered performance trends, and created visualizations using **Power BI**.

-2. **Project 2: Data Analysis (P_2)**
+3. **Project 2: Data Analysis (P_2)**
    Explore in-depth insights from the Stack Overflow Annual Developer Survey 2022 data.
 Discover trends, preferences, and valuable insights within the developer community.
    - Highlights: Identified popular programming languages, job satisfaction factors, and more.

-3. **Project 3: Data Visualization (P_3)**
+4. **Project 3: Data Visualization (P_3)**
    Engage with interactive visualizations created using the London bike sharing dataset.
 Gain a clear perspective on usage patterns and urban transportation trends.
    - Highlights: Visualized bike usage by time, weather impact on rentals, and peak usage hours.